 For more information please contact firstname.lastname@example.org or call +91 9818482996.

-The London Learning Centre also provides a range of specialist therapy services for children who may have specific speech, language, communication, sensory or motor-based difficulties.
-We adopt an inclusive approach to learning at the Centre and we follow the ethos that children have the potential to develop and grow irrespective of their strengths and needs.
+The London Learning Centre adopts an inclusive approach to learning at the Centre.
+They believe that children have the potential to develop and grow irrespective of their strengths and needs.

 The centre supports children with the following needs: